 Our transition to profitability is dependent upon, among other things, the successful development and commercialization of our products and product candidates, the achievement of a level of revenues adequate to support our cost structure and securing sufficient financing for the expansion of the Luverne Facility or a facility at another suitable location.
 We may never achieve profitability or generate positive cash flows, and unless and until we do, we will continue to need to raise additional cash.
 We intend to fund future operations through additional private and/or public offerings of debt or equity securities.
 In addition, we may seek additional capital through arrangements with strategic partners or from other sources, may seek to restructure our debt and we will continue to address our cost structure.
-Notwithstanding, there can be no assurance that we will be able to raise additional funds or achieve or sustain profitability or positive cash flows from operations.
+Notwithstanding, there can be no assurance that we will be able to raise additional funds or achieve or sustain profitability or positive cash flows from operations, especially in light of the impact of the COVID-19 pandemic on us and the financial markets in general.